wistia/terraform-provider-wistia/README.md

 brew install terraform
 ```

 Then, look through the examples and create your own configuration in a file like `lenny_learns_terraform.tf`.
+See the
+[docs](docs) directory for information about supported resources and options.

 See the [Terraform docs](https://www.terraform.io/docs/language/index.html) for details about the language and how to
 create resource configurations.

 ## Examples

-The `examples/` directory has working configuration examples that you can use to create projects and media.
+The [examples](examples) directory has working configuration examples that you can use to create projects and media.
 You'll need
 to have an access token for your Wistia account (Account -> Settings -> API Access) that has read, update, delete, and
 upload permissions.
 Drop that token into the commands below, as indicated.